 A clear call to action tells a prospect exactly what they need to do to move forward.

-And, that certainty is reassuring.
-Not to mention knowing how to move forward increases the likelihood that they’ll manage to do it.
+And that certainty is reassuring.
+Knowing how to move forward increases the likelihood that they’ll manage to do it.

-When writing a call to action, consider taking one of two paths – the path of complete reassurance or the path of urgency.
+When writing a call to action, consider taking one of two paths – complete reassurance or urgency.

 The path of complete reassurance removes all potential stress around following through on the CTA.
 “Sign up for our free trial!” is an example of this technique.
 There’s no downside to acting – the thing they’re signing up for is free.
 So, prospects feel safe to take this next step.

-That’s what we do, for example, on many of our landing pages.
+That’s what we do on many of our landing pages.
 When people are looking for custom logo design for their business, for example, we bring them to a landing page that explains that product offering.
-And our main call to action there is “Get started (no obligation)”.
+And our main call to action is “Get started (no obligation)”.

-This is something we constantly test (so the language on our landing pages always varies) – and you should do the same.
+We constantly test this (so the language on our landing pages always varies) – and you should do the same.

 Contrast that with our call to action on landing pages related to naming.
-When people are looking for a unique company name, we bring them to a landing page where the main call to action is “Start a naming project draft”.
-In that call to action, “start” and “draft” make clear that the person isn’t taking an action that’s irreversible.
+When people are looking for a unique company name, we bring them to a landing page where the main call to action is “Start a naming project draft.”
+In that call to action, “start” and “draft” make clear that the person isn’t taking irreversible action.

-Alternately, your call to action may incite some degree of urgency or curiosity that compels a prospect to move forward.
+Alternatively, your call to action may incite urgency or curiosity that compels a prospect to move forward.
 “Order today!
 Supplies are limited!”

-Whichever path you take, be sure to include a direct call to action.
-And, test to learn which CTAs are most effective with your audience.
+Whichever path you take, include a direct call to action.
+And test to learn which CTAs are most effective with your audience.